michaelkaesdorf/michaelkaesdorf.github.io/README.md

-These posts are written by me, and are not AI-generated-glitchy.
+These posts are written by me, and are not AI-generated.
 I hope you find something useful.